malekrouk/RISC-V-FPGA-Implementation-and-Testing/README.md

 ## Current Status

-As of now, we have achieved the above objectives and are currently working on the next milestone (MS2) due on **Monday, October 28**.
-This includes creating a single-cycle datapath block diagram and a Verilog description supporting all RV32I instructions as described above.
-Additionally, basic test cases covering all supported instructions will be included.
+As of now, we have achieved a single-cycle datapath block diagram and Verilog description supporting all of the RV32I instructions as described above.
+Basic test cases covering all supported instructions have also been included.
 At this stage, two separate memories must be used for instructions and data.

 ### Future Plans
-We plan to:
+We plan to implement the remaining features mentioned above, including:
-- Add support for compressed instructions to effectively support the full RV32IC instruction set, excluding compressed instructions that do not map to supported instructions according to the requirements above.
+- Adding support for compressed instructions to effectively support the full RV32IC instruction set, excluding compressed instructions that do not map to supported instructions according to the requirements above.
-- Implement a 2-bit dynamic branch prediction mechanism (and branch target address prediction) to enhance instruction flow and performance.
+- Implementing a 2-bit dynamic branch prediction mechanism (and branch target address prediction) to enhance instruction flow and performance.